yochaigal/cairn/wip/backgrounds/marchguard.md

 > Bound by blood Oath to patrol the border and protect the realm.
 Once sworn, the Oath cannot be broken.
 The Guard always finds its own.

 ## Name
-Stone, Light, Gale, Frost, Thorn, Rill, Reed, Flint, Brook, Snow
+Gann, Light, Gale, Frost, Thorn, Reed, Flint, Brook, Snow, Aasim

 ## Starting Gear